Michael Schenker: Early career and rise to fame: Scorpions and UFO

-Schenker started playing guitar at an early age, after his brother Rudolf got a Gibson Flying V guitar for his birthday, which captured his imagination.
-His main influences were Jimmy Page, Jeff Beck, Eric Clapton, Leslie West, Johnny Winter and Rory Gallagher.
+Schenker started playing guitar at nine years old.
+His brother Rudolf got a Gibson Flying V guitar for his birthday, which captured his imagination.
+His main influences were Jimmy Page, George Harrison, Jeff Beck, Eric Clapton, Leslie West, Johnny Winter, Steve Marriott and Rory Gallagher.
 He played his first gig when he was 11, with Rudolf and the Scorpions in a nightclub.
-Schenker debuted with Scorpions on their debut Lonesome Crow at 16.
+Schenker played with the Scorpions on their debut Lonesome Crow at the age of 16.

-After recording their first album, the Scorpions opened for up-and-coming UK band UFO in Germany.
-Schenker was invited to be lead guitarist for UFO (taking over from Bernie Marsden, himself a temporary replacement for Mick Bolton).
+After recording their first album, the Scorpions opened for then-up-and-coming UK band UFO in Germany.
+Schenker was invited to be lead guitarist for UFO (taking over from Bernie Marsden, himself a temporary replacement for Larry Wallis who had in turn taken over for the departed Mick Bolton).
 With Rudolf's blessing, Schenker accepted.
-(The Scorpions replaced him with Uli Roth.)

 Schenker cowrote most of the songs on UFO's major label (Chrysalis Records) debut Phenomenon.
 His career with UFO was turbulent, sometimes walking off mid-song and causing shows to be cancelled.
 Despite successful albums and tours, Schenker unequivocally quit UFO after their show in Palo Alto, California, on 29 October 1978.
-During this tour the band had recorded six concerts, from which selected tracks would make up their live album Strangers in the Night, released after he left the band. "[Singer Phil] Mogg later claimed that I left UFO over a disagreement about which version of 'Rock Bottom' appeared on Strangers," Schenker recalled, "but don't believe everything you read."
+During this tour the band had recorded six concerts, from which selected tracks would make up their live album Strangers in the Night, released after he left the band.
+"Phil Mogg later claimed that I left UFO over a disagreement about which version of 'Rock Bottom' appeared on Strangers," Schenker recalled, "but don't believe everything you read."